 Almost all companies would say that they want to keep up with the times, but very few actually do.
 Why?
 There have been many different studies on the causes of change failure, below are the four most mentioned reasons:

-- Resistance caused by Risk Aversive Behavior: Companies are made up of people, and people don’t like to leave their comfort zone.
+- Resistance caused by Risk Aversive Behavior: Companies consist of individuals, and individuals often prefer to stay within their comfort zones.
 They’re naturally risk averse.
 They’re afraid of looking bad, afraid of failure, and afraid of losing their jobs.
 People think that if they try something new, they might fail, and if they fail, they might lose their jobs.
 Unwillingness to leave one’s comfort zones is present everywhere in a company: including employees, customers, suppliers, investors, and even executives.
 Consequently, you can expect quiet resistance to any effort to change a company in any meaningful way.
 People will either completely ignore the initiative, or they will make excuses as to why they can’t participate.

 - Lack of Resources: Adequate resources, including funding, staff, and technology, are essential for change management success.
-You might need additional staff in order to ease the burden on your “day jobs” while the change is taking place, you might need additional training, you might need “motivational” marketing materials to keep employees motivated, etc. Without these resources, employees may get resentful and they may use the lack-of-resources as an excuse to avoid participation in the change initiative.
+Additional staffing might be necessary to alleviate the workload during the transition.
+Additional training and motivational marketing materials could also be essential to keep employees engaged.
+Without these resources, employees might become resentful and use the resource shortage as a justification for avoiding participation in the change initiative.

 - Lack of Communication: Good communication is one of the most important parts of change management.
-Communication helps people understand, trust, and get involved with the change initiative.
+Effective communication plays a crucial role in helping individuals comprehend, trust, and engage with the change initiative.
 It can also help find and solve problems that may come up during the change.
 Jack Welch was a master at this.
 Even in the days before the internet, he would send video tapes to all GE offices of him answering FAQs, giving motivational speeches, and recognizing the achievements of others.

 - Lack of Leadership: For change management to work, there must be good leadership.
 Leaders are very important for setting the vision and direction for the change initiative, getting people on board, and making it easier for stakeholders to talk to each other and work together.
 Employees are always taking their cues from the executives– so if they don’t perceive that the execs are passionate about change, they will be more likely to resist it.